 sellers must be transparent about recurring billing.
 If the subscription information is not made clear or is hard to find, it is likely that the seller will experience a high fraud rate.

 - Confusing Upsell Flows

-If a vendor’s fraud rate goes over the 1.0% threshold, ClickBank may reach out and investigate what type of fraud is occurring.
+If a seller's fraud rate goes over the 1.0% threshold, ClickBank may reach out and investigate what type of fraud is occurring.
 If we suspect that it is criminal fraud, we will take steps to block bad customers or affiliates.
 If it appears that the fraud is friendly, we will get in touch with some suggestions and changes that will help bring your fraud rate down.